Asset Discovery > Search and browse assets > Browse for assets

 If you want to find the child assets of a specific asset, use the Find bar that appears when you hover over the top-level asset.
 For an asset with child assets, you can view the number of child assets next to the top-level asset name.

-The following image displays how you can find the child assets of a top-level asset:
+The following image shows the Find option for the child assets of a top-level asset:

 The Find bar next to a top-level asset.